-The first Finnish Lapphunds arrived in Australia in 1995, with the first successful breeding in 2001.
-Since then the breed has increased at a significant rate, with there now being approximately 1200 Finnish Lapphunds in the country.
+The first Finnish Lapphunds arrived in Australia in 1995, with the first litter born in 2001.
+Since then the breed has increased at a significant rate, with there now being approximately 2000 Finnish Lapphunds in the country.

 HIP & ELBOW DYSPLASIA

 Hip Dysplasia is an abnormal formation of the hip joint.
 The hip joint is a ball and socket joint and there should be a nice, neat and snug fit of the joint.
 When this fit is loose, wear and tear through the dog's life can result in problems.

 In Australia, breeders have their breeding stock 'hip scored' at approximately 18 months of age.
 This score is achieved by having the dog's hips X-rayed and the joint measured against nine criteria.
 The lower the score the better.
 The score for each criterion is then added up to give a score for that hip and the same for the other hip.
 These two numbers can then be added together for a total score.
 Zero is perfect, 53 is the worst.
 The current average score for Finnish Lapphuds in Australia is 10.5.